-Award: MA/MFA Professional Voice Studies*, please note this course is subject to validation.
+Award: MFA Professional Voice Studies*, please note this course is subject to validation.

 Locations: Bristol Old Vic Theatre School - Operating on two specialist teaching sites (Downside Road, main site and Christchurch Studios).